 Unstructured play is an important part of the learning process.
-These play times allow children to mix, play, make choices and co-operate with others with a minimum of adult intervention.
+These play times allow children to mix, play, make choices and co-operate with others.
 During play times children are required to play in the correct areas in a safe and responsible manner.
 THE RIGHTS OF OTHERS ARE TO BE RESPECTED.
-Children unable to play in a safe and respectful manner may be withdrawn from the playground.
+Children unable to play in a safe and respectful manner may be withdrawn from the playground or supported with a Playground Plan.